RubberDuckShobe/NeosSpotifyStatus/README.md

 3. Grab the item that just spawned, open your context menu and save it. **(Note: You may need to return to the root of your own inventory to save the folder.)**
 4. Open your inventory and enter the folder.
 5. Spawn the item.
+6. While the server program is running, click on the button that says "Connect to WebSocket".
+7. Wait for a bit.
+This shouldn't take too long, though.